Man exonerated in headphone slaying due to fired detective

 A young man serving life without parole was exonerated Friday in the death of a special-needs athlete in a case stained by a Philadelphia detective now charged with sexually assaulting witnesses.

+Prosecutors say at least eight murder cases have fallen apart, before or after conviction, because of the involvement of former Detective Philip Nordo.
+He's been in custody since 2017, accused of stalking, intimidating and sexually assaulting male suspects and witnesses during his career.
+His trial is set for October.

-Arkel Garcia, then 19, confessed to the 2013 slaying during an interrogation by former Detective Philip Nordo of the Philadelphia Police Department.
-However, a judge reversed his conviction Friday after both sides presented evidence that Nardo had sexually groomed witnesses in the case and prosecutors had suppressed his misconduct.
+In the latest case to unravel, a judge Friday reversed the 2015 conviction of Arkel Garcia, who confessed to murder during an interrogation in which, his lawyer said, Nordo asked the teenager to view pornography with him.
+The ruling came after both sides presented evidence that Nordo had sexually groomed witnesses in the case and trial prosecutors had suppressed his misconduct.

-The victim, 21-year-old Christian Massey, was apparently killed for his $300 headphones, a pair of Beats by Dre he had bought just the day before.
-His family listened in court Friday as prosecutors explained that new testing on the DNA found on the headphones, which were left at the scene, have not helped identify another suspect.
+The victim, 21-year-old Christian Massey, was apparently killed in November 2013 for his $300 headphones, a pair of Beats by Dre he had bought just the day before.
+His family listened in court Friday as prosecutors said that new testing on DNA found at the scene has not helped identify another suspect.

 Nordo, 55, was fired from the force after his 2017 arrest in a lengthy indictment that charges him with 38 counts of rape, institutional sexual assault, stalking and other crimes.

-Garcia, now 27, had been identified by a confidential witness who was groomed and propositioned by Nardo, they said.
+Garcia, now 27, had been identified by a confidential witness who was paid and propositioned by Nordo, prosecutors said.
 And his confession made little sense.
 He told the detective there were two accomplices in the alley with him, although security footage showed only one assailant.
-He also identified the shooter as a man prosecutors say could not have pulled the trigger because of a serious gunshot wound.
+He also identified the shooter as a man prosecutors say could not have pulled the trigger.
+Garcia's mother insisted he was home at the time.

 “Look, it’s sad for everybody.
 The shooter was never found, they never arrested anybody for this homicide, an innocent man was convicted unlawfully, and there’s no peace for this family,” defense lawyer Robert Mozenter said after the hearing.